zerovirus123/DogClassifier/README.md

 Validation cross entropy remains high even after 4000 iterations, suggesting that the model is overfitting.

+The TensorBoard summary for TensorFlow for Poets 2 tutorial has a validation accuracy of above 0.8 and a validation cross entropy of below 0.4.
+Wth all else being the same, this indicates that the problem lies in the dog classifier's dataset.

 # Testing the product

 Most dog breeds within the trained categories can be classified correctly.
-However, some breeds are consistently misclassified, such as the bull terrier.
+However, some breeds, such as the bull terrier, are constantly misclassified.

+# Final Note

+Transfer learning is a useful tool for reusing pre-existing deep learning models and applying it to a new task.
+However, this is no substitute for a good dataset, which is critical for training a good model.

+Using a well established deep learning model as a benchmark, the quality of the dataset can be accessed.